 Samir recounts how commonplace it was for LGBTQI+ people to experience hostility and violence.
 He remembers one of his friends being attacked and severely beaten when it was found out he was gay.
 He was kicked out of his home by his family and forced to flee.
 However, he couldn’t report the crimes to the police, seek help or even medical assistance because of fear of the authorities.
 “Even if you get beaten up for being gay”, Samir says, “you can’t report it.
 Nothing will be done, you will be made fun of, or maybe made a victim again by the police.”

 However, despite the real danger that Samir faced if people in his country of origin knew about his sexuality, Samir secretly joined LGBTQI+ organisations.
-Even if he risked being found out, Samir knew that being gay was an essential part of his identity and who he was.
+Even if he risked being found out, Samir knew that being gay was an essential part of who he was.

 Samir himself was attacked because of his sexual orientation.
 He says, “I didn’t know my attackers, I don’t know if they knew I was gay or just assumed I was gay.
 I felt like it was going to be my turn now to be attacked and for my life to be in danger if I keep staying there.”